Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Reliability-latency-rate tradeoff in the finite blocklength regime

 \item the high-SNR slope of the normalized EC in Rayleigh fading channels with frequency or spatial diversity $\kappa$ by adopting maximum-ratio combining is given by

-\end{itemize} \begin{IEEEproof} The results can be obtained directly by setting $m=\Omega=1$ and $m=\Omega=\kappa$ \RV{from} Eq. \eqref{thm1_1}. \end{IEEEproof}
+\end{itemize} \begin{IEEEproof} The results can be obtained directly by setting $m=\Omega=1$ and $m=\Omega=\kappa$ from Eq. \eqref{thm1_1}. \end{IEEEproof}

-In \RV{Theorem 5} and Corollary 1, we characterize the high-SNR slope of the normalized effective capacity in the FBL regime with a given $\epsilon$.
-By comparing the results in \RV{Theorem 5} and Corollary 1, we find that in the FBL regime, $s_{\infty}$ of the systems with the frequency or spatial diversity is not lower than that of the SISO system in a Rayleigh fading channel.
-For the SISO system in a Nakagami-$m$ fading channel, its $s_{\infty}$ is not lower than that of the SISO system in a Rayleigh fading channel with $m\geq 1$, while its $s_{\infty}$ is not larger than that of the SISO system in a Rayleigh fading channel with $m\in[0.5,1)$. \RV{Furthermore}, we also find that, with a larger $\kappa$ or $m$, the length of the interval in which $s_{\infty}$ is irrelevant to $\theta N$ is larger.
-According to \cite{gold}, $m$ measures the ratio of line-of-sight signal power to multipath power, which means $m<1$ corresponds to a worse fading than the Rayleigh fading and $m>1$ corresponds to a less severe fading than the Rayleigh fading.
-Thus, from the above results, we find that the severity of the fading and the spatial or frequency diversity \RV{influence $s_{\infty}$}.
-Less serve fading and larger spatial or frequency diversity help us obtain a larger $s_{\infty}$ with a given QoS constraint and ensure $s_{\infty}$ irrelevant to QoS constraints in a larger $\theta N$ set.
+In Theorem 5 and Corollary 1, we characterize the high-SNR slope of the normalized EC in the FBL regime with a given $\epsilon$.
+Comparing the results in Theorem 5 and Corollary 1, we find that in the FBL regime, $s_{\infty}$ of the systems with frequency or spatial diversity is at least as large as that of the SISO system over a Rayleigh fading channel.
+For the SISO system over a Nakagami-$m$ fading channel, $s_{\infty}$ is no smaller than that of the SISO system over a Rayleigh fading channel with $m\geq 1$.
+For $m\in[0.5,1)$, $s_{\infty}$ is not larger than that of the SISO system over a Rayleigh fading channel.
+Furthermore, we observe that as $\kappa$ or $m$ increases, the length of the $\theta N$ interval, where $s_{\infty}$ is irrelevant to $\theta N$, is larger.
+According to \cite{gold}, $m$ represents the ratio of line-of-sight signal power to multipath power, with $m<1$ indicating more severe fading than Rayleigh fading and $m>1$ indicating less severe fading than the Rayleigh fading.
+In summary, the severity of fading and the degree of spatial or frequency diversity both influence $s_{\infty}$.
+Less serve fading and larger spatial or frequency diversity lead to larger $s_{\infty}$ under a given QoS constraint and ensure that $s_{\infty}$ remains irrelevant to QoS constraints over a broader range of $\theta N$ values.

-\emph{Remark 2: We can also define the $s_0$ as the low-SNR slope of the normalized EC in the FBL regime.
-However, we have to determine the denominator in the definition of $s_0$.
+\emph{Remark 2: We can also define $s_0$ as the low-SNR slope of the normalized EC in the FBL regime.
+However, identifying the appropriate denominator in the definition of $s_0$ is crucial.
 As far as we know, $\gamma$ is not a proper choice since it can result in $\frac{\Lambda(\gamma)}{\gamma}\to+\infty$ when $\gamma$ approaches 0 by adopting a kind of orthogonal code proposed in Chapter 8.5 of \cite{galla}.
-After determining the proper choice of the denominator, we can obtain the upper bound of $s_0$ by considering the infinite blocklength with the help of Shannon's formula. \RV{Performing the above analysis is not trivial}, which \RV{makes it} an important future work.}
+Once a proper denominator is determined, we can obtain the upper bound of $s_0$ by considering the infinite blocklength regime by leveraging Shannon's formula.
+Performing the above analysis is not trivial, which makes it an important future work.}